stat545ubc-2021/mini-data-analysis-EL/datateachr-analysis.md

       select(`Cancer Type`) %>%
       as_vector()

     #we then use the vector of the top 4 most common cancer types to filter the entire dataset
     msk_most_common <- msk %>% filter(`Cancer Type` %in% most_common_cancer_types)

-**Exercise 2** Plot of the density of `DNA Input`
+**Exercise 2 :** Plot of the density of `Mutation Count`.
+Since we took a subset from the initial dataset that only contains the 4 most common cancer types, we can observe the distribution for each type (whereas including all cancer types from the orignal dataset would overwhelm the plot).

     #To plot a single continuous variable, only the x aesthetic needs to be specified.
 It is plotted on a log scale to get a better sense of the distribution of the variable.
     msk_most_common %>% ggplot(aes(x = `Mutation Count`)) +